 Let’s begin with Ommegang Brewery, a familiar place to many when it comes to craft breweries in Upstate New York.
 Being an avid craft beer drinker myself, I’ve had more than a few of Ommegang’s noteworthy Belgian-style drafts, and am always looking forward to their seasonal releases.
 I was particularly excited to visit the brewery this June, as they recently unveiled a new look after months of renovations.
 The result is an expanded space both indoors and outdoors, and an updated, contemporary design with that same great Belgian flair.
 The brewery is truly a one-stop shop offering tours, tastings, and a full menu.
 The menu features Belgian classics such as sausage and sauerkraut, and chicken and waffles; exactly what we needed before our next stop.

 Our next stop was the Red Shed Brewery and Beer Garden, conveniently right down the road from Ommegang and the perfect summertime hangout spot to unwind, Red Shed began as a small tasting room, and has recently expanded into this second location equipped with a farm-to-table kitchen.
 At Red Shed, you won’t just find their own popular Otsego Golden Ale or Jessica’s Red Ale on tap but you’ll also find a rotating list of drafts from local farm brewers to fill your flight.
 With trivia on Thursdays, live music on Fridays and Saturdays, rotating food trucks, and fan favorite games like giant Jenga, this is the type of brewery that’ll make you want to stay a while.
+And by the way, if you promised a friend or loved one you’ll bring ’em a few bottles, you can even make the gift far more special with a set of personalized beer glasses.

 The Hard Stuff